MARTIMM/XmlActions/README.md

 * `xml:cdata ( Str $data )`.
 For `<[CDATA[ data ]]>`.
 * `xml:text ( Str $text )`.
 All text as content of an element.

-* `someElement:startend ( Array $parent-path, *%element-attributes )`.
-This method is called just before someElement:start() is called, just to show that there will be no call to someElement:end.
-In other words, there is no element content.
+* `someElement:start ( Array $parent-path, Bool :$startend, *%element-attributes )`.
+The alternative `someElement:startend()` is removed to speedup the process.
+Instead a named argument is added.
+When True there is no content in this element.

-* `someElement:start ( Array $parent-path, *%element-attributes )`
 * `someElement:end ( Array $parent-path, *%element-attributes )`

 The array is a list of pairs.
 The key of each pair is the element name and the value is a hash of its attributes.
 Entry \$parent-path[\*-1] is the currently called element, so its parent is at \*-2.
 The root element is at 0 and is always available.